Ultrahigh-dimensional Robust and Efficient Sparse Regression using Non-Concave Penalized Density Power Divergence: Numerical Illustrations

 \subsection{Competing methods and performance measures}

 We compare our method with a host of robust methods of high-dimensional regression, as well as a few non-robust ones available in the literature by applying all of them to each dataset generated from the above setup.
 We consider the following robust methods for comparison- Robust LARS (RLARS; \cite{KhanEtal07}), sparse least trimmed squares (sLTS; \citep{AlfonsEtal13}, RANSAC, and $\ell_1$-penalized regression using the following loss functions- least absolute deviation (LAD-Lasso; \cite{WangLiJiang07}), DPD (DPD-lasso, \cite{ZangEtal17}) and log DPD (LDPD-lasso, \cite{Kawashima17}).
-We repeat model fitting by our method (DPD-ncv), DPD-lasso and LDPD-lasso for different values of the tuning parameter $\alpha = 0.2, 0.4, 0.6, 0.8, 1$, as well as for different values of the starting point, chosen by RLARS, sLTS and RANSAC.
+We repeat model fitting by our method (DPD-ncv) and LDPD-lasso for different values of $\alpha$ = 0.2, 0.4, 0.6, 0.8, 1, as well as for different values of the starting point, chosen by RLARS, sLTS and RANSAC.
+DPD-lasso seems to work well for higher $\alpha$, so we repeat for $\alpha$ = 0.4, 0.8, 1.2, 1.6, 2.
 For DPD-ncv, starting points chosen by RANSAC tend to result in better estimates across all metrics, followed by RLARS and sLTS.
 However RLARS is much faster, and the advantage becomes clearer as $p$ becomes large.
 For this reason, here we report outputs of DPD-ncv, DPD-Lasso and LDPD-Lasso corresponding to RLARS starting points.
 For the proposed DPD-ncv, we used the two most common penalties: SCAD and MCP.
 The results are very similar, and hence for brevity we only report the findings for the SCAD penalty.
 Finally, we also use three non-robust methods- Lasso, SCAD and MCP for comparison purposes and to measure efficiency loss.
 We use 5-fold cross-validation for tuning parameter selection in all the above competing methods except LAD-Lasso, for which we use BIC.

 We use the following performance metrics to estimate obtained using each of the above methods: Mean Square Estimation Error (MSEE), Root Mean Square Prediction Error (RMSPE), Estimation Error (EE) of $\sigma$, True Positive proportion (TP), True Negative proportion (TN), and Model Size (MS).